brightcove/brightcove-player-sdk-ios-googlecast/README.md

 There are two properties, in addition to the delegate property, that you can set on the BCOVGoogleCastManager class.
 These are:

-* `GCKImage *fallbackPosterImage`: The GCKImage that will be used when there is no poster image available for a video.
+* `fallbackPosterImage: GCKImage`: The GCKImage that will be used when there is no poster image available for a video.
-* `CGSize posterImageSize`: The height and width that you want to use for the GCKImage object image that is created.
+* `posterImageSize: CGSize`: The height and width that you want to use for the GCKImage object image that is created.
 Defaults to 480h x 720w.

 ## Known Issues / Limitations